biwecka/gax/README.md

 ## Using the `auto_runner`
-The auto runner binary does not only execute a selected algorithm over and over again, with multiple configurations, it also **write**s the captured data **to another git repository** and automatically **commits and pushes** the changes whenever it writes new data to disk.
-Moreover the auto runner integrates the "Pushover" notification service, to be notified on a phone if an error occurs.
+The auto runner binary does not only execute a selected algorithm over and over again, with multiple configurations, it also **writes** the captured data **to another git repository** and automatically **commits and pushes** the changes whenever it writes new data to disk.
+In my thesis I used the [GAX Plots](https://github.com/biwecka/gax-plots) repository to store and plot all data collected by the auto runner executions.
+*Feel free to take inspiration from this repo when collecting your own* *algorithm execution data or forking the repo to extend its datasets.*

+Moreover the auto runner integrates the "Pushover" notification service, to be notified on a phone if an error occurs, which comes in very handy for letting the auto runner execute algorithms unsupervised for a long time.

 To use the auto runner, the following steps are needed:
 1. Choose an algorithm (`alg_11` or `alg_12`):